mandres2/TriviaGame/README.md

 # TriviaGame

-JavaScript Assignment 2

 Overview

-In this assignment, You'll create a Trivia game using JavaScript for the logic and jQuery to manipulate HTML.
-Be sure to layout this app with valid HTML and stylish CSS.
+Created a Trivia game using JavaScript for the logic and jQuery to manipulate HTML.

-Option Two: Advanced Assignment (Timed Questions)

 You'll create a trivia game that shows only one question until the player answers it or their time runs out.